 - 1 large onion, chopped

-- 1/2 c. chopped bell pepper (color of choice, I used red & purple)
+- 1/2 cup chopped bell pepper (color of choice, I used red & purple)

 - 1 large clove garlic, minced

-The tomatoes can easily be skinned by putting them into a pot of boiling water for 1 minute.
+- The tomatoes can easily be skinned by cutting an X in the bottom of the tomatoes, and then putting them into a pot of boiling water for 1 minute.
 Remove to a bowl of ice water.
 The skins will come right off the tomato.
 Chop the tomatoes, but do not drain them.

-While that is cooking, cook the meat in another skillet until browned and cooked through.
+- While that is cooking, cook the meat in another skillet until browned and cooked through.
 Drain the meat and stir it into the sauce.
-Serve over pasta.

 For more fabulous food made a little bit healthier, visit Slightly Indulgent Tuesdays.